 UK Law will take several steps when handling your personal injury claim.
 These steps help us and you to know how your claim is progressing.

 The Initial Consultation

 The first step if often to have an initial confidential consultation with a member of the UK Law team.
-We will ask you questions about what illness or injury you have and how it was caused.
-You will speak to a member of our team, such as a personal injury solicitor.
-During this consultation, our team could see if you could claim compensation under relevant accident and injury laws.
-At this point, we could let you know if a no win no fee UK Law solicitor could help you to claim compensation.
+We will ask you questions about what illness or injury you have and how it was caused. consultation, our team could see if you could claim compensation under relevant accident and injury laws.
+At this point, we could let you know if a No Win No Fee solicitor could help you to claim compensation.